The Vermont Statutes Online

 (6) Accept, receive, and administer grants or other funds or gifts from public and private agencies, including the federal government, for the purpose of carrying out any of the functions of this chapter.
 This would include the ability to convey such grants or other funds to municipalities or other instruments of State or local government.

 (7) Prepare a report that proposes methods and programs for the collection and disposal of household quantities of hazardous waste.
 The report shall compare the advantages and disadvantages of alternate programs and their costs.
 The Secretary shall undertake a voluntary pilot project to determine the feasibility and effectiveness of such a program when in the Secretary's opinion such can be undertaken without undue risk to the public health and welfare.
 Such pilot program may address one or more forms of hazardous waste.

 (8) Provide financial assistance to municipalities.

-(9) Manage the hazardous wastes generated, transported, treated, stored, or disposed in the State by administering a regulatory and management program which, at a minimum, meets the requirements of subtitle C of the Resource Conservation and Recovery Act of 1976, and amendments thereto, codified as 42 U.S.C.
+(9) Manage the hazardous wastes generated, transported, treated, stored, or disposed in the State by administering a regulatory and management program that, at a minimum, meets the requirements of subtitle C of the Resource Conservation and Recovery Act of 1976 and amendments thereto, codified as 42 U.S.C.
 Chapter 82, subchapter 3, and the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended.

 (10) Require a facility permitted under section 6605 of this title or a transporter permitted under section 6607 of this title to explain its rate structure for different categories of waste to ensure that the rate structure is transparent to residential consumers.
 (Added 1977, No. 106, § 1; amended 1983, No. 148 (Adj.
 Sess.), § 2; 1989, No. 30, § 2, eff.
 April 27, 1989; 2011, No. 148 (Adj.
 Sess.), § 3.)